 More dynamic range is always better and Sony MILCs currently have a strong reputation in this regard.
 Looking at a Canon EOS R vs. Sony a7R III 3-stop overexposed-corrected comparison, we see the two cameras hanging close in this test.
 The Sony appears to have an edge, but the Canon has a better yellow block.
 The Canon EOS R vs. Sony a7 III comparison is similar.
 When looking at these comparisons, remember that the Sony results are more-strongly sharpened.

 One of the strong advantages of a Canon EOS camera is the color they produce.
-Getting proper color balance is one of my personal-biggest post processing challenges and Canon EOS R colors make good in this regard.
+Getting proper color balance is one of my personal-biggest post processing challenges and Canon EOS R colors make me look good in this regard.
 Canon has great color science and this is especially apparent in portraits.

 As first seen in the Canon EOS 5D Mark IV, the EOS R includes Dual Pixel RAW technology.
 The Canon Dual Pixel RAW page covers this in more depth.
 With each half of a pixel capturing data, it still seems that this technology holds incredible potential for increased dynamic range.